Tulsa, Oklahoma: K–12 education

 Tulsa Public Schools, with nine high schools and over 41,000 students, is the second-largest school district in Oklahoma.
 In 2006, there were more than 90,000 students attending Tulsa County's public schools.

-Portions of Tulsa within Tulsa County are in the following school districts: Tulsa, Berryhill, Bixby, Broken Arrow, Jenks, Owosso, and Union.
+Portions of Tulsa within Tulsa County are in the following school districts: Tulsa, Berryhill, Bixby, Broken Arrow, Jenks, Owasso, and Union.
 Portions within Osage County are in Tulsa Public Schools.
 Portions within Wagoner County are in the following districts: Tulsa, Broken Arrow, and Catoosa.
 The Allen-Bowden School District facility in Creek County has a Tulsa postal address, but none of its area is in the Tulsa city limits.

 A variety of independent and sectarian schools exist in Tulsa, also.
 Most, but not all, of the private schools have religious affiliations with various Christian, Jewish or Muslim denominations.
 The Catholic Diocese of Tulsa supports a system of parochial and diocesan schools, including Bishop Kelley High School, administered by the LaSallians (French Christian Brothers).
 Another Catholic high school, Cascia Hall Preparatory School, is administered by Augustinians.
 Holland Hall School is independent but historically affiliated with the Episcopal Church.
 Riverfield Country Day School is non-sectarian.